-The long-awaited new adaptation of Stephen King’s It is finally out, and it’s visually stunning but disappointing in content.
+The long-awaited new adaptation of Stephen King’s It is finally out, and the 2017 movie is visually stunning but disappointing in content.

 Wasn’t that trailer scary?
 Didn’t the clown look just perfect?
 Weren’t the costumes spectacular?
 I could go on forever listing all the technical aspects of the recent adaptation of Stephen King’s It that really impressed me, from the film’s camerawork, cinematography and use of lighting and special effects, to how spectacular the opening scene was, how appropriate its soundtrack, and how incedibly good-looking Pennywise is in this film.
 Because, let’s face it: when the infamous clown isn’t in a scene, you wish he were.
 And when he finally appears, you can’t help but stare at him in awe for that scene’s entire duration.

 So what exactly is it that went wrong with director Andy Muschietti’s (Mama) adaptation of one of the most beloved horror novels of all time?
 Some believe it’s the “Stand By Me meets Stranger Things” comraderie that takes part of the original charm of the novel away, while others criticise the decision not to show the “Losers” as both kids and grown-ups, the way Stephen King had imagined the two timelines in the book to be depicted to the reader/audience.
 Many argue that the bloody, gory sequences happen so often that, after a while, you just get used to it and don’t find them frightening anymore.
 Though I do believe all these arguments to be more than valid, the main issue, to me, was the lack of characterisation.